AlmostGalactic/RetroLang/README.md

 # RetroLang : How to program in

 RetroLang is a retro-inspired programming language built entirely in Lua.
-It’s designed for simplicity, flexibility, and rapid prototyping, making it an ideal platform for both learning programming concepts and developing small projects.
-This documentation focuses on the functionality of RetroLang and provides examples of creative projects you can build with it.

 ---